 Outlook App Not Working – Try this first

-It might have been a while since you’ve been on a flight, but believe it or not, your airplane mode on your device could be enabled.
 It’s easily done when taking your phone out of your pocket or picking it up off the table, and it will definitely prevent your internet-based apps from working.
-Check that little plane icon isn’t on.
+Check that the plane icon isn’t toggled on.

 If it isn’t, and you are still having issues, try restarting your phone.
-I know it seems too simple, but sometimes that’s just the thing that works, and it’s worth trying.
+It seems simple, but sometimes that’s just the thing that works, and it’s worth trying.
 If that doesn’t work, then there’s a few more things you can try too.

 Check your connection